Since March 2021 there is an upgraded software version available

 Do not rapidly switch the Network Music Player on, off and on, off again . . .
 If the power is turned off and immediately turn on again voltage spikes may occur and that will mess up things mainly on the software side.
 The hardware itself is pretty robust.
 If you accidentally turn off the power wait for 15 seconds before turning on again.

 It is no use to try to connect more than one USB flash drive for example through an USB hub.
-It always will be the last inserted USB flash drive that will be accessible.
+It always will be the first inserted USB flash drive that will be accessible.